 Whether through the Edmonton International Fringe™ Theatre Festival, Fringe Theatre Season, or our Spotlight program, we work year-round to support artists.
 We are committed to supporting the local theatre community through sustainable opportunities to create and share new work.

 The Westbury Family Fringe Theatre Award is one of the ways we are investing in artists.
-This annual award will provide one local artist, group, or company with $25,000 in funding towards the creation of a new work to be presented as part of the Fringe Theatre Spotlight program in the following season.
+This annual award will provide one local artist, group, or company with $25,000 in support towards the creation of a new work to be presented as part of the Fringe Theatre Spotlight program in the following season.